 Founded in 1948 by students, scholars and scientists who wanted the opportunity to be free to pursue their training, teaching and research activities outside of the scope of political influence, it is now one of the top ranked universities in Germany.
 The three guiding principles of truth, justice and liberty underscore the values contributing to the legal education.

 Students choosing to study at Freie Universität will have a large variety of legal courses to choose from and will work with a German Law professor to select a suitable group of courses tailored to the students' academic preferences and demonstrated fluency level.
 More than 4,000 students, 25 professors, and over 100 adjunct professors and faculty assistants make the Law Department one of the biggest in Germany.

 Students with a knowledge of German are preferred for this program because they will have more options in terms of coursework.
 However, there are a number of courses taught in English.
-Set up a meeting with Carrie Field, Deputy Director of Exchange, to discuss your eligibility of this program.
+Set up a meeting with Carrie Field, Director of Graduate and Exchange Programs, to discuss your eligibility of this program.

 The Law Department at Freie Universität Berlin allows direct exchange students to freely choose their classes.
 There are no mandatory courses to attend and no minimum ECTS credits that need to be obtained.
 Each exchange student can decide which and how many subjects he/she wants to complete.
 Exchange students will have the opportunity to study from a number of different subject areas and under many different professors.

 Overview of all courses offered by the Law Department: http://www.jura.fu-berlin.de/en/studium/lehrplan/index.html

 The Law Department at Freie Universität Berlin also offers a list of classes taught in English.